ctrlo-cc/GADS/docs/kb/030-tables/050-fields/030-field-types/110-calculated-field.md

 # Calculated value field

 **A calculated field automatically generates values based on the values of other fields.
-The values you generate and the values you use in your calculations can be numbers, but they don't have to be. &nbsp;****You use the &nbsp;Lua programming language to return the value of the calculated field.
+The values you generate and the values you use in your calculations can be numbers, but they don't have to be.
+You use the &nbsp;Lua programming language to return the value of the calculated field.
 For more information see:&nbsp;[Using Lua in Linkspace](../130-lua.md)&nbsp;**

 ## To set up a calculated field